foliovision/fv-wordpress-flowplayer/readme.txt

 * tools for fixing of slow loading videos (bad meta data location)
 * other bugfixes

+= 2.2.10 - 2014/06/13 =

+* Bugfix - compatibility issues with "NextGen Gallery" plugin fixed
+* Bugfix - loading indicator fixes for IE (was causing rendering issues in some configurations)
+* Bugfix - share bar fixes for IE
+* Pro - quality switching now happens live, without reloading of the webpage!

 = 2.2.9 - 2014/06/04 =